 Seeking Excellence Together: 10 steps to building a winning team

+Operational culture – the way things get done in a company – isn’t meant to be preserved; in the ever-changing world, that would inevitably make any business obsolete.
 Winning teams are always on the lookout for better ways of working – internally, as well as with clients, aiming to create an environment that rewards smart, friendly, confident and efficient team players, who take the company’s success personally.

 In short, a winning team emphasises five things:

-• It is a team of curious and creative leaders, unafraid of making decisions
+1. 1.
+It is a team of curious and creative leaders, unafraid of making decisions

-• Transparency, friendliness and honesty (for better or worse)
+2. 2.
+Transparency, friendliness and honesty (for better or worse)

-• Open-mindedness and flexibility, quick adjustments to circumstances
+3. 3.
+Open-mindedness and flexibility, quick adjustments to circumstances

-• Passion for professional growth – aiming to get better every day
+4. 4.
+Passion for professional growth – aiming to get better every day

-• Continuous search for more efficient ways of achieving the best result
+5. 5.
+Continuous search for more efficient ways of achieving the best result

 Building a winning team takes time.
 One requires an environment that attracts the right talent and rewards the right behaviour.
 Many books have been written on various methodologies of building winning manufacturing teams.
-Having examined a variety (Lean Thinking, OKR, numerous culture-building theories ranging from Tribal Leadership to general Stanley McCrystal’s Team of Teams), I’ve put together a set of 10 fundamental principles everyone seems to agree on – that would propel a service-focused organisation (e.g. a design agency) to continuously strive and achieve excellence – as a team.
+Having worked with a range (Lean, OKR, numerous culture-building theories ranging from Tribal Leadership to Team of Teams), here’s a set of 10 fundamental principles everyone seems to agree on – to propel an organisation (whether a pharma start-up or an NGO) to continuously strive and achieve excellence – as a team.
+Consider them in the order listed – each step can be achieved through a set of behavioural and operational nudges.

-• Create an emotionally safe environment, where everyone can behave authentically and professionally.
+Create an emotionally safe environment, where everyone can behave authentically and professionally.

-• Absolutely vital for scenarios where uncertainty and interdependence of team members are present, psychological safety increases the chance of harnessing the power of diverse ideas, leading to more effectiveness and (unsurprisingly) revenue.
+Absolutely vital for scenarios where uncertainty and interdependence of team members are present, psychological safety increases the chance of harnessing the power of diverse ideas, leading to more effectiveness and (unsurprisingly) revenue.

-Mindstate of abundance
+2. The mindstate of abundance

 Review how you find new business.
 Shift from responding to requests to creatively looking at your (existing or potential) customers’ businesses and exploring new ways to deliver value – identifying yet unmet needs.